The Ghost and Mrs. Muir: Production

+Initially, June Lockhart and Richard Ney were cast in the roles of Anna and Miles Fairley, respectively, but Ney had to leave due to scheduling conflicts with another film, Ivy (1947).
+Darryl F. Zanuck, the studio production chief, had originally envisioned John M. Stahl as the director, praising his work on Holy Matrimony (1943) for its similar English humor and sentiment.
+Zanuck also considered Norma Shearer for the role of Lucy.

+Filming locations included Palos Verdes and Monterey, California.
+Some scenes were filmed in February 1947 on a beach near Stillwater Cove in Pebble Beach.
+Production was temporarily halted when Gene Tierney broke her foot, but she completed filming with a cast hidden by her costume.
+Charles Lang Jr. was brought in from Paramount for the production.

-Although Joseph Mankiewicz had an excellent reputation as a screenwriter, Philip Dunne says Mankiewicz's only contribution to this script was writing a couple of "excellent lines" for George Sanders' character.
-Sanders' casting came about when Richard Ney, the original actor playing the role, was fired for being inadequate in the part.
+Although Joseph Mankiewicz had a good reputation as a screenwriter, Philip Dunne says Mankiewicz's only contribution to this script was writing a couple of "excellent lines" for George Sanders' character.
 Bernard Herrmann, the composer of the film's music, regarded it as his finest score.

 Reception

-The New York Times called The Ghost and Mrs. Muir "a pleasurable film, despite its failings," singling out Edna Best for "by far the best performannce [sic]".
+The New York Times called The Ghost and Mrs. Muir "a pleasurable film, despite its failings," singling out Edna Best for "by far the best performance".
 In the writer's opinion, Harrison "has such an ingratiating personality that this compensates in large measure for the lack of characterization in his role," but Tierney "is a pretty girl, but has no depth of feeling as an actress."

-Variety, on the other hand, praised the actors and the film unreservedly: “Gene Tierney gives what undoubtedly is her best performance to date.
-It’s warmly human... the out-of-this-world romance pulls audience sympathy with an infectious tug that never slackens.
-In his role as the lusty, seafaring shade, Rex Harrison commands the strongest attention...Philip Dunne’s script lards the R. A. Dick novel with gusty humor and situations that belie the ghostly theme.
-Dialog makes full use of salty expressions to point up chuckles.”